All The (Drag) King's Men

 This free-verse penned in 12th-century India by Devara Dasimaiyya — a poet who practiced vachana sahitya, a form of rhythmic and allusive writing in Kannada — is just one of many examples from the large repertoire of Indian literary history that alludes to gender nonconformity.
 A movement away from conventional, stereotypical ideas about how men and women should be isn’t, in fact, a modern phenomenon.
 Yet modern society — and its various expressions of entertainment — struggles with notions of non-binary gender.
 The handling of alternate sexualities in mainstream film and television — the furiously beating heart of culture — is slippery, at best.
 Drag, a flamboyant, decadent art form nurtured by the queer community, may have gained pop cultural status in the West, but in India remains a largely dubious, underground form of entertainment, relegated to a few queer-friendly, after-hours spots and consists mainly of queens (usually cis male performance artists who dress in hyper feminine attire).

-And so, The Gentleman’s Club Aka Tape by The Patchworks Ensemble is like a burst of freshness in a space stagnating with stale air.
+And so, The Gentleman’s Club AKA Tape by The Patchworks Ensemble is like a burst of freshness in a space stagnating with stale air.
 The cabaret-style performance imagines a Mumbai which has a roaring drag king scene.
 It builds on the premise that there exists an enduring culture and history of clubs and performance spaces where (usually) cis female performers dress, sing, dance and philander ‘like men’.
 The show, which has had over 50 runs across the country, focuses on one such nightclub and its two competing star performers, Rocky aka Shammsher (Puja Sarup) and Alex (Sheena Khalid), whose drag personas emulate Shammi Kapoor and Justin Timberlake respectively.
 It’s business as usual as the veteran drag king Shammsher takes to the stage, swaggering, shimmying and rollicking to numbers like O Haseena Zulfonwali and Kis Kisko Pyar Karoon.
 Often, he looks to the audience, knocking down the fourth wall and winks at a woman or a man in the audience.
 His likeness to the erstwhile actor is uncanny.

 But, it’s quickly evident that the goal isn’t to present a sexy appropriation of masculinity or to parody a celebrity, but to revel in the ability to respond creatively to misogyny in daily life and behave in ways that would not be acceptable to society as a woman.
 The female actors on stage crackle with life, deliver misogynistic jokes, exercise their sexuality with abandon and indulge their egos.
 Another character with a Bengali accent (essayed by Ratnabali Bhattacharjee) has the audience singing along with resounding alacrity to the novelty song by Dave Bartholomew, My Ding-a-ling.
 And in one of the few plaintive moments in the show, Sarup’s character takes the audience on a behind-the-scenes journey of the physicality involved in performing this act daily.
 A long, narrow piece of cloth, for instance, is wound around the chest like a binder to flatten the breasts.
 Other drag kings often use duct tape to stick the nipples on either side.
 The paradoxical cost of freedom.